What kind of cheese is provolone?

 Provolone is a semi-soft to semi-hard Italian cheese made from cow’s milk or goat’s milk.
 It is best known for its smooth texture and nutty, yet slightly tangy flavor.
 The intensity depends on which animal the cheese is made from and how long the cheese is aged.
 Cow’s milk and fresh, non-aged cheeses yield a much milder flavor.

-It is is a very versatile cheese that is often enjoyed sliced, cubed, or melted in/on a wide variety of dishes from pastas to sandwiches.
+It is a very versatile cheese that is often enjoyed sliced, cubed, or melted in/on a wide variety of dishes from pasta to sandwiches.

 If properly stored, it can last up to 3 weeks when refrigerated and up to 2 months when frozen.
 You can tell if the cheese has gone bad if it has any appearance of mold, looks darker than usual, has become very hard, or smells “off.”